code-dot-org/code-dot-org/cookbooks/cdo-varnish/README.md

 HTTP cache layers.
 `pegasus` and `dashboard` keys each return a Hash in the following format:

-- `behaviors`: Array of behaviors, evaluated in top-to-bottom order:
+- `behaviors`: Array of behaviors.
+For a given HTTP request, `behaviors` is searched in-order until the first matching `path` is found.
+If no `path` matches the request, the `default` behavior is used.
   - `path`: Path string to match this behavior against.
     A single `*`-wildcard is required, either an extension-wildcard `*.jpg` or path-wildcard `api/*`.